makhin/GedSync/docs/UPDATE_AND_ADD_COMMANDS.md

 ### Photos

-- Only MyHeritage URLs are supported
+- HTTP/HTTPS URLs are supported for download
+- If a cached file is available, it is used for upload first
+- If cache is missing, the tool downloads from the URL
+- `localPhotoPath` from wave-compare is used when present
 - Photos are uploaded as "mugshots" (primary profile photo)
 - Maximum size: determined by Geni API limits